julianeugarten/julianeugarten/publications.md

 - co-organizer of the conference [Fanfiction and the Ancient World](https://docs.google.com/document/d/1HgNU4YJSQGLpLo-Fizs18RVGYNK4I0pMTe2XKVViue4/edit#heading=h.swjnpbrhknfc) (October 2024).
 - editor of  [Culture Weekly](https://culture-weekly.com/), the blog of the department of Arts and Culture Studies at Radboud University.
 (September 2023 - present)
 - member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/) (summer 2023-present)
-- member of OSL, the Dutch Research School for Literary Studies, and of OIKOS, the Dutch Research School for Classics (November 2022-present)
+- member of OSL, the Dutch Research School for Literary Studies (November 2022-present)
 - associated member of OIKOS, the National Research School in Classical Studies in the Netherlands (November 2022-present)
 - member of the management team for research group [SCARAB: Studying Cultural Infrastructure and Reception Across Borders](https://www.ru.nl/afdelingen/radboud-institute-for-culture-and-history/scarab-studying-cultural-infrastructure-and-reception-across-borders) (November 2022-present)
 - conducted peer review for the *Journal of Fandom Studies* and the *Digital Humanities Benelux* conference and journal